 The Account Manager, Institutional Philanthropy & Partnerships (IPP) will work with an assigned IPP Primary Relationship Manager (PRM) to support the cultivation, solicitation and stewardship for a defined portfolio of Root Capital prospects and donors.
 This will include collaborating with the PRM on generating and producing written content for funding concept notes, pitches and proposals, as well as donor reports and communication.

 The Account Manager will monitor contribution budgets, interim and end-of-grant reports, on-going communication, and information management for the PRM’s portfolio.
-The Account Manager will also be responsible for some key administrative functions of the IPP team, including serving as internal liaison with the Development Operations team, Grants Management team, and Finance, as well as coordinating the IPP team’s communications calendar and event opportunities.
+The Account Manager will also be responsible for some key support functions of the IPP team, including serving as internal liaison with the Development Operations team, with Finance, and manage the IPP team’s communications calendar and event opportunities.
 The Manager will support the PRM in the rigorous use of databases and approvals processes.

 The Account Manager will also plan and manage the full fundraising cycle of cultivation and solicitation for a small number of institutional prospects and supporters who give or have the capacity to give at the $100,000+ level.

-The Account Manager, Institutional Philanthropy & Partnership, reports to the Senior Manager, Corporate Partnerships.
+The Account Manager, reports to the Senior Director, Institutional Philanthropy & Partnerships.
 The Manager is a critical member of the Development team who will help Root Capital optimize cultivation and stewardship activities.
 This role offers a dynamic growth opportunity for someone eager to advance to front-line fundraising.

 Fundraising Support (70%)